The ‘state of clinical audit’ survey

 Since 2010 we have conducted our annual online survey that invites those with an interest in clinical audit to provide anonymous feedback.
 The survey is conducted every December and to date we have always had a response rate above 100 (a high of 218 was reached in 2016).

 The survey invites participants to provide feedback on: the effectiveness of national clinical audits, current views on clinical audit (positive and negative), resourcing for local clinical audit, patient involvement in clinical audit, etc. The survey is extremely comprehensive and is an accurate barometer of how clinical audit professionals are feeling.
 The survey was frequently endorsed and quoted by Sir Nick Black (during his time as NAGCAE chairman) and has featured in the Health Service Journal.
 We understand that in 2019 N-QI-CAN referenced the previous report at key meetings with national leaders.
 In 2021/2, we hope to use the results of the survey to campaign for some real changes and improvements to be delivered by national stakeholders.

-The longevity of the survey – now ten sets of data collected over nine years – also enables us to identify key themes and trends from the clinical audit and quality improvement community.
-The full 2020 report is available here.
+The longevity of the survey – now 12 sets of data collected over a full decade – also enables us to identify key themes and trends from the clinical audit and quality improvement community.
+The full 2021 report is available here.
 Data was collected for our twelfth survey in November and December 2021.
 The infographic here provides initial feedback.
 The full report will be published later in 2022.
-As part of this work, we have also created a Charter for Improvement’ suggests five recommendations that we are calling on the likes of HQIP, NCA suppliers and NHS England
+As part of this work, we have also created a Charter for Improvement, click here.